SIN IS AGAINST GOD

 For most of us, this is probably not the first thing we think or say when we sin.
 In fact, it can sound rather odd since David’s sin resulted in the murder of Uriah the Hittite.
 But this was not the only time David said this.
 Notice his plea to God in the Psalm:

-PSALMS 51:1-10 To the chief Musician, A Psalm of David, when Nathan the prophet came unto him, after he had gone in to Bathsheba.
-Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
-2 Wash me throughly from mine iniquity, and cleanse me from my sin.
-3 For I acknowledge my transgressions: and my sin is ever before me.
-4 Against thee, thee only, have I sinned, and done this evil in thy sight: that thou mightest be justified when thou speakest, and be clear when thou judgest.
-5 Behold, I was shapen in iniquity; and in sin did my mother conceive me.
-6 Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom.
-7 Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow.
-8 Make me to hear joy and gladness; that the bones which thou hast broken may rejoice.
-9 Hide thy face from my sins, and blot out all mine iniquities.
-10 Create in me a clean heart, O God; and renew a right spirit within me.
+PSALMS 51:1-10 1 have mercy upon me, O God, according to Your lovingkindness; according to the multitude of Your tender mercies, blot out my transgressions.
+2 Wash me thoroughly from my iniquity, and cleanse me from my sin.
+3 For I acknowledge my transgressions, and my sin is always before me.
+4 Against You, You only, have I sinned, and done this evil in Your sight–that You may be found just when You speak, and blameless when You judge.
+5 Behold, I was brought forth in iniquity, and in sin my mother conceived me.
+6 Behold, You desire truth in the inward parts, and in the hidden part You will make me to know wisdom.
+7 Purge me with hyssop, and I shall be clean; wash me, and I shall be whiter than snow.
+8 Make me hear joy and gladness, that the bones You have broken may rejoice.
+9 Hide Your face from my sins, and blot out all my iniquities.
+10 Create in me a clean heart, O God, and renew a steadfast spirit within me.

 David was obviously very repentant even though these few, simple words could hardly fully express the tears and sorrow that were in his heart.
 However, what David said in verse 4 is not something most people understand.
 One might assume that David sinned against Uriah because it was Uriah that was murdered; however, Uriah was dead and in the grave.
 Those who are dead know nothing (Ecclesiastes 9:5).

-So what is sin? “sin is the transgression of the law” (1 John 3:4).
+So what is sin? “sin is lawlessness [KJV = transgression of the law]” (1 John 3:4).
 Since the Law did not originate with Uriah, David’s sin could not be against him.
-God is the source of the Law so, Uriah, if he were alive, could accuse David of breaking the Law but Uriah could not claim that David sinned against him because he broke God’s Law.
+God is the source of the Law so, Uriah, if he were alive, could accuse David of breaking God’s Law but Uriah could not claim that David sinned against him.
 Because the Law originated with God (Romans 7:7), sin is defined by God, which means that all sin is against God!
 Why is this distinction important?
 Notice verse 11:

-PSALM 51:11 Cast me not away from thy presence; and take not thy holy spirit from me.
+PSALM 51:11 Do not cast me away from Your presence, and do not take Your Holy Spirit from me.

 Knowing that our sins are against God is important because sin separates us from God.
 Notice what Isaiah the prophet said:

-ISAIAH 59:2 But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear.
+ISAIAH 59:2 But your iniquities have separated you from your God; and your sins have hidden His face from you, so that He will not hear.

 Uriah also has no authority to judge David.
 In other words, while David could have been convicted of breaking God’s Law and put to death according to the Law, no man, including Uriah, has the authority to determine whether or not David loses out on eternal life.
 All sin is against God because God is the source of Law.
 He alone has the authority to determine who receives eternal life in His mercy and grace.
 This is why repentance toward God is crucially important—it is the only way to be reconciled to God.
 Notice how Paul describes how the Corinthians sought repentance from God:

-2 CORINTHIANS 7:10-11 For sorrow unto repentance before God works out salvation not to be repented of; but the sorrow of the world works out death.
-11 For see how this very thing—your personal sorrow before God—brought about such earnestness in you!
-And, what a defense, and what indignation, and fear, and vehement desire, and zeal, and vengeance!
-In every way you have proved yourselves to be pure in the matter.
+2 CORINTHIANS 7:10-11 For godly sorrow produces repentance leading to salvation, not to be regretted; but the sorrow of the world produces death.
+11 For observe this very thing, that you sorrowed in a godly manner: What diligence it produced in you, what clearing of yourselves, what indignation, what fear, what vehement desire, what zeal, what vindication!
+In all things you proved yourselves to be clear in this matter.

 Their repentance was full of earnestness, heartfelt pleas, indignation, fear, vehement desire, zeal, and vengeance.
 This is what David expressed in Psalm 51 above.
 He asked to be purged, washed, and cleansed.
 Even in those few words we can feel his sorrow and repentance.
 Likewise, we must repent of sin with supplications to God in sincere and heartfelt sorrow:

-ACTS 2:37-38 Now after hearing this, they were cut to the heart and they said to Peter and the other apostles, “Men and brethren, what shall we do?”
-38 Then Peter said to them, “Repent and be baptized each one of you in the name of Jesus Christ for the remission of sins, and you yourselves shall receive the gift of the Holy Spirit.
+ACTS 2:37-38 Now when they heard this, they were cut to the heart, and said to Peter and the rest of the apostles, “Men and brethren, what shall we do?”
+38 Then Peter said to them, “Repent, and let every one of you be baptized in the name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.

 Those who have God’s Holy Spirit do not need to ask what to do.
 We know!
 When we sin, we must turn to God in true sorrow, pray to have godly repentance, and ask for His forgiveness.
 How much forgiveness do we expect to receive if our repentance is nothing but a show?
 We need to consider that sin causes God to withdraw and separate from us.
 Our repentance is a measure of how much we desire to be reconciled to God and be in His Kingdom.